From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 17. Delos

-Just a 30-minute ferry ride from Mykonos and you can step onto the tiny, sacred island of Delos.
-Delos is a UNESCO World Heritage Site and one of the most important archaeological and mythological sites in Greece.
+Just a 30-minute ferry ride from Mykonos, you can step onto the tiny, sacred island of Delos.
+Delos is a UNESCO World Heritage Site and one of Greece’s most important archaeological and mythological places.

 A guided tour is the best way to see Delos and hear about its incredible history and connection to ancient myths.
 But if you’d rather self-guide, just make sure you don’t miss the epic terrace of the Lions.